Introduction to Security Automation in Virginia’s Corporate Sector

 Virginia’s corporate sector is increasingly being targeted by cyber threats, creating a critical need to understand the current threat landscape and associated vulnerabilities.
 The state’s business environment is a mix of industries including technology, finance, and healthcare, each with its own unique set of security challenges.

-According to a 2022 report by the Virginia-based Cybersecurity and Infrastructure Security Agency (CISA), cyber attacks on businesses in Virginia can be categorized into several types:
+According to a 2022 report by the Virginia-based Cybersecurity and Infrastructure Security Agency (CISA), cyberattacks on businesses in Virginia can be categorized into several types:

 • Phishing Attacks: These attacks often involve fraudulent emails that trick employees into providing sensitive information.